 - 5 swim lanes revised = 125 very intense words.

 Product roadmap review.
 Team digs into user stories, the short descriptions that capture a narrowly defined goal for a particular function in software.
 Revise 4 stories in a collaborative session with engineers and UX (user experience) designers.
 Debate language for buttons that will appear in software.
 Revise scope of two of the user stories.
 Review NPS (Net Promoter Score) survey results from actual users’ rating your solution.
-Skype conversation continues on the side 1on1 between participants in the session.
+Slack conversation continues on the side 1on1 between participants in the session.